gryphonshafer/pnwquizzing/docs/references_for_quizzing/virtual_quizzing.md

 Once signed in, join the `#virtual-meet` channel.
 This is a chat location area for the meet itself, almost like room 1 during a break in quizzing.
 Announcements will happen in the `#virtual-meet` channel.
 If you need help with anything meet-related, please ask in this channel.
 Those who are able to render assistance, please do so.
 Non-meet general chit-chat should happen in the `#general` channel or elsewhere.

-There will also be a `#virtual-meet-rooms` channel.
-This channel will consist of a listing of the current active quiz rooms and links to access each.
-Please do not write anything into the `#virtual-meet-rooms` channel unless it is to correct any inaccurate or outdated information.

 ### Entering Quiz Rooms

 Prior to a each quiz starting, a short announcement will be made in `#virtual-meet` (and copied to `#virtual-meet-rooms`) with a link to the Zoom and the teams involved.
 When the announcement happens, everybody with interest in that quiz should join the Zoom.